When it comes to civil anti-piracy enforcement, BREIN is without a doubt one of the best-known players in the industry.

-The group, which receives support from Hollywood and other content industries, has shuttered hundreds of smaller sites in recent history and took on the likes of Mininova and The Pirate Bay.
+The group, which receives support from Hollywood and other content industries, has shuttered hundreds of sites and services in recent history.